 – Food and food components should never be demonized.
 The issue is not the food or the food component, the issue is the dose, our reliance on certain foods and our relationship with food and eating.

-– The complexity of food and its effect on health is subject to factors including culture, ethnicity, family history, lifestyle, work constraints, finances, skills and knowledge.
+– The complexity of food and its effect on health is subject to factors including culture, ethnicity, biology, family history, lifestyle, work constraints, finances, skills and knowledge.

 – The food industry is an integral part of society and our economy.
 Instead of working against the food industry, there are ways in which we can work together to make a safe food supply healthier, better, more nutritious, and more affordable.

 – Food sustainability, food miles and supporting local economy need to be taken into consideration when developing policies and designing food systems.